 Refilling his to-go cup, he walked back across the near-empty serving area of Howya Bean, a great little coffee shop he’d always enjoyed visiting when on break.

 “What’s on your mind?”
-The hard-edged, interrogative tone was chilly, caused her to look up at him as he pulled out his chair and sat back down.
+The hard-edged, interrogative tone was chilly, causing her to look up at him as he pulled out his chair and sat back down.

 The reporter hesitated and took a breath, transmitting to a cop’s eye she was edging into sensitive territory.

 “You’re friends with Granger, right?”
-He let her query lay there limp, like a windsock on a calm day.
+He let her query lay there limp, like a windsock on a breezy day gone suddenly calm.

 “Where is this going?
 If you know anything about Granger, you know he’s a very private man, personally and professionally.
-He doesn’t talk, and no one counting him a friend does, either.”
+He doesn’t talk, and neither does anyone counting him a friend, or wanting to keep him one.”

 “Well, I’m sure he—” Sparks just kept talking, his words popping like the 124-grain Lawman hollowpoints he carried being fired downrange for qualification.

 “His ability to actively listen while keeping his mouth shut is one of the things that makes him so unique and effective at what he does.
 It’s a habit I’m working to acquire; I’m learning it from him.”
 The brittle echoes of the deputy’s words slapped against Witherspoon’s hardened resolve, momentarily quieting her.
 “No one he’s ever helped would intentionally compromise their relationship with him.
 Once more: where is this going?”

 “I . . .
 I’ve heard things about him from snippets of conversations with those just like you’re talking about – people he’s helped.
 If he’d be willing, I’d like to interview him and find out his perspectives about what he does and how he does it.”

-The wind had died down again.
-Though there were a few other conversations going on inside Howya Bean’s cheery, eclectic interior, it seemed there was a cylinder of dead air like a suspended moat around the table at which the two of them sat.
+The wind died down again.
+Though there were a few other conversations going on inside Howya Bean’s cheery, eclectic interior, it seemed there was a cylinder of dead air like a levitating moat around the table at which the two of them sat.

 © D. Dean Boone, November 2018